Holistic Utility Preference Learning for Listwise Alignment: Experiments

-\textbf{Main Results.} Experiments on HH dataset are conducted in Table \ref{tab:hh-qwen} showing the effectiveness of our method.
-(1) Our method DRPO outperforms baselines SFT, DPO\textsubscript{BT}, DPO\textsubscript{PL}, PRO, LiPO and other LTR methods across different model scales.
+\textbf{Main Results.} Experiments conducted on the HH dataset are presented in Table \ref{tab:hh-qwen}, demonstrating the effectiveness of our method.
+Our method, DRPO, outperforms baseline methods including SFT, DPO\textsubscript{BT}, DPO\textsubscript{PL}, PRO, LiPO, and other LTR methods across different model scales.
 The GPT-4 Win Rate has an improvement of $5.22\% {\sim} 6.13\%$, and Reward Model Win Rate has an improvement of $4.69\% {\sim} 8.98\%$ and $0.78\% {\sim} 2.73\%$.
-(2) Even without additional modifications, our Sorting Network outperforms most conventional sorting methods, such as Neural Sort.
-(3) Directly extending the existing alignment method, such as DPO, to ranking list scenarios can help improve performance.
-(4) LiPO employs a metric weighting scheme to account for the relative importance of responses at different positions, resulting in superior performance compared to DPO\textsubscript{BT}.
-In contrast, DRPO leverages diffNDCG to precisely quantify response contributions at each ranking position, significantly enhancing its performance over LiPO.
-Additionally, Appendix \ref{sec:reward_distribution} compares reward distributions of model-generated responses, revealing significant improvements in response rewards when using our method.
+Several key observations emerge from these results.
+First, even without additional modifications, our Sorting Network outperforms most conventional sorting methods, such as Neural Sort.
+Second, directly extending existing alignment methods (e.g., DPO) to ranking list scenarios yields performance improvements.
+Third, while LiPO employs a metric weighting scheme to account for the relative importance of responses at different positions and achieves superior performance compared to DPO\textsubscript{BT}, DRPO leverages diffNDCG to precisely quantify response contributions at each ranking position, resulting in significantly enhanced performance over LiPO.
+Additionally, Appendix presents a comparison of reward distributions for model-generated responses, revealing improvements in response rewards when using our method.

+\textbf{Validation on Multiple Reward Models and Open Benchmarks.} To comprehensively validate our method, we employ multiple reward models and evaluation metrics.
+Specifically, we use QRM-Llama3.1-8B-v2~\cite{dorka2024quantile}, a top-performing model in RewardBench~\cite{lambert2025rewardbench}, alongside the DeBERTa-based reward model.
+We evaluate on three established benchmarks: MMLU~\cite{hendryckstest2021}, GSM8K~\cite{cobbe2021gsm8k}, and TruthfulQA~\cite{lin2022truthfulqameasuringmodelsmimic}.

+Table~\ref{tab:gene_bench} presents comprehensive comparisons with competitive baselines.
+"RM" and "RM*" denote evaluations using DeBERTa and QRM-Llama3.1-8B-v2 respectively, while "Score" represents the absolute reward score.
+DRPO consistently outperforms all baselines across all metrics, with consistent preferences demonstrated by both reward models, validating the effectiveness of our approach.

+\textbf{Comparison on larger LLMs.} We validate our method on a larger-scale LLM (LLaMA3-8B~\cite{touvron2023llama}).
+We further compare our approach with an additional ranking-based method LIRE~\cite{acl_lire} and a strong baseline from previous experiments, LiPO~\cite{liu2024lipo}.
+Results are presented in Table~\ref{tab:llama3_results}.
+While LIRE and LiPO both improve over the SFT baseline, our method consistently outperforms all competing approaches across different model scales.
+This demonstrates the effectiveness and scalability of our approach regardless of model size.